TomH22/OpenGL-Room/README.rst

 **SharpGL**

-SharpGL wraps all modern OpenGL features and offers a powerful scene graph to aid development.
+SharpGL wraps all modern OpenGL features, provides helpful wrappers for advanced objects like Vertex Buffer Arrays and shaders, as well as offering a powerful Scene Graph and utility library to help you build your projects.

 GitHup repository: https://github.com/dwmkerr/sharpgl